giraffe-fsharp/Giraffe/README.md

 If a `HttpHandler` decides to not process an incoming `HttpRequest` at all, then it can return `None` instead.
 In this case another `HttpHandler` might pick up the incoming `HttpRequest` or the middleware will defer to the next `RequestDelegate` from the ASP.NET Core pipeline.

-The easiest way to understand a Giraffe `HttpHandler` is to think of it like a functional ASP.NET Core middleware.
-Each handler has the full `HttpContext` at its disposal and can decide if it wants to return `Some HttpContext`, `None` or pass it on to the "next" `HttpAction`.
+The easiest way to get your head around a Giraffe `HttpHandler` is to think of it like a functional ASP.NET Core middleware.
+Each handler has the full `HttpContext` at its disposal and can decide whether it wants to return `Some HttpContext`, `None` or pass it on to the "next" `HttpAction`.

-Please check out the [sample applications](#sample-applications) for demo as well as real world examples.
+Please check out the [sample applications](#sample-applications) for a demo as well as a real world example.

 ### Combinators